Frequently asked questions about MARS launches:

 9. Do you have vendors selling rocketry stuff at your launches?

 Yes!
-Ken Allen with Performance Hobbies attends nearly every MARS launch, Rick Comshaw of Wildman Rocketry is also available 860-882-3247.
+Ken Allen with Performance Hobbies attends nearly every MARS launch.
+Brett Carrier of Extreme Rocket Motors also now attends most launches, he can be reached at (585)-808-9121.
+Rick Comshaw of Wildman Rocketry is also available 860-882-3247.
 He carries a full line of everything.
 Ken has small kits by Estes, Fliskits, Semroc, and more.
 He also carries mid and high power rocket kits, components, parachutes, rocket motors from A to N by a variety of manufacturers.

 10. What should I leave at home?